Platformus/Platformus-Docs/fundamentals/administration/datatypes.rst

 :guilabel:`Position`
 ~~~~~~~~~~~~~~~~~~~~

-Position is used to sort data types in the lists.
+Position is used to sort the data types in the lists.